What Is a Prop Bet?

 Football prop bets are often how many touchdowns a player will score, who will be the first touchdown score, receiving yards for a player, running yards for a players.
 On the defensive side, you’ll find sacks and interceptions bets for specific players.

-A common bet on NFL Sunday might be betting on Patrick Mahomes scoring over 1.5 touchdowns.
-This means if he scores over 2 touchdowns in any way (he could run it in or passs it in), you win the bet.
+On NFL Sunday, a common bet might be Patrick Mahomes scoring over 1.5 touchdowns.
+This means if he scores over 2 touchdowns in any way (he could run it in or pass it in), you win the bet.
 If he scores one or no touchdowns, you lose.
 One important thing to point out is pay attention to whether the bet says “scores” or “passes.”
-If it says passes and you have a mobile quarterback, those run into the endzone touchdowns won’t count.
+If it says passes and you have a mobile quarterback, those run into the end zone touchdowns won’t count.

-A common and fun Superbowl bet is what color the Gatorade pour will be.
+A popular and entertaining Super Bowl bet is guessing the color of the Gatorade shower.
 Pick orange, purple, blue, or whatever color options there are, and when the winning team dumps the Gatorade over the coach, you’ll find out if you win or lose.